FACTS ABOUT HEARING LOSS

 - Microtia – smallness of the auricle

-Most types of conductive hearing statuses can be treated and corrected with medication, surgery or by amplifying sound through a hearing aid.
+Most types of conductive hearing losses can be treated and corrected with medication, surgery or by amplifying sound through a hearing aid.
 Hearing aids can be very effective in compensating for a conductive hearing loss when surgical or medical treatment is not an option.

 The primary cause of sensorineural hearing loss is damage or deformity of the hair cells (cilia) in the cochlea.
 Sensorineural hearing loss may also occur when the auditory nerve does not function properly, though this is less common.

-A sensorineural hearing status is generally permanent and cannot be treated by medication or corrective surgery.
+A sensorineural hearing loss is generally permanent and cannot be treated by medication or corrective surgery.
 The most common treatments to compensate for this type of hearing loss are hearing aids or cochlear implants.

 (ANSD) is a type of hearing loss that causes poor transmission of nerve impulses along the auditory nerve although some of the hair cells are intact.
 The sound typically travels through the ear normally.

 While there is no known cure for ANSD, assistive listening devices (ALDs) can help kids with ANSD make sense of sounds and develop language skills.
 You’ll work with a medical team to determine which devices are right for your child.

-HEARING STATUS & LOSS TYPES DEFINED
+HEARING LOSS TYPES DEFINED

 Sometimes an infant or young child who is deaf or hard of hearing may have other signs or symptoms as well.
 When multiple congenital malformations appear together, they may be described as a syndrome.

-A unilateral hearing status occurs in only one ear.
+A unilateral hearing loss occurs in only one ear.
 It can be conductive, sensorineural or mixed.
 Although a child with this loss has good hearing in one ear, they will have difficulty knowing where sound is coming from, hearing in noisy environments, and hearing on the affected side.

 This type of hearing loss refers to hearing that changes, or fluctuates.
 A child may have better hearing on some days and poorer hearing on other days.
 Fluctuating hearing loss can be conductive or sensorineural.
 A common cause of fluctuating hearing loss is otitis media, or fluid in the middle ear.